nzesalem/lastus/README.md

 {
     use LastusTrait;

-    // Define the statuses you want your model to have const STATUSES = [
+    // Key value pair of the statuses you want your model to have const STATUSES = [
         'UNVERIFIED' => 0,
         'ACTIVE' => 1,